Democratic Kampuchea: Constitution

-The Khmer Rouge abolished the Royal Government of National Union of Kampuchea (established in 1970).
-Cambodia did not have any sort of government until the proclamation of the Constitution of Democratic Kampuchea on 5 January 1976.
+The Khmer Rouge abolished the Royal Government of National Union of Kampuchea (GRUNK; established in 1970) and promulgated the Constitution of Democratic Kampuchea on 5 January 1976.

-The Khmer Rouge continued to use King Norodom Sihanouk as a figurehead for the government until 2 April 1976, when Sihanouk resigned as head of state.
-Sihanouk remained under insecure house arrest in Phnom Penh, until late in the war with Vietnam when he departed for the United States where he made Democratic Kampuchea's case before the Security Council.
+The Khmer Rouge continued to use Sihanouk as a figurehead for the government until 5 April 1976, when Sihanouk resigned as head of state.
+Sihanouk remained under comfortable but strict house arrest in Phnom Penh until late in the war with Vietnam, at which point he departed for the United States where he presented Democratic Kampuchea's case before the Security Council.
 He eventually relocated to China.

 The "rights and duties of the individual" were briefly defined in Article 12.
 They included none of what are commonly regarded as guarantees of political human rights except the statement that "men and women are equal in every respect."
 The document declared, however, that "all workers" and "all peasants" were "masters" of their factories and fields.
-An assertion that "there is absolutely no unemployment in Democratic Kampuchea" rings true in light of the regime's massive use of force.
+An assertion that "there is absolutely no unemployment in Democratic Kampuchea" was technically correct, in light of the regime's massive use of force to achieve it.

-The Constitution defined Democratic Kampuchea's foreign policy principles in Article 21, the document's longest, in terms of "independence, peace, neutrality, and nonalignment."
+The constitution defined Democratic Kampuchea's foreign policy principles in Article 21, the document's longest, in terms of "independence, peace, neutrality, and nonalignment."
 It pledged the country's support to anti-imperialist struggles in the Third World.
-In light of the regime's aggressive attacks against Vietnamese, Thai, and Lao territory during 1977 and 1978, the promise to "maintain close and friendly relations with all countries sharing a common border" bore little resemblance to reality.
+In light of the regime's aggressive attacks against Vietnamese, Thai, and Laotian territory during 1977 and 1978, the promise to "maintain close and friendly relations with all countries sharing a common border" bore little resemblance to reality.

-Governmental institutions were outlined very briefly in the Constitution.
+Governmental institutions were outlined very briefly in the constitution.
 The legislature, the Kampuchean People's Representative Assembly (KPRA), contained 250 members "representing workers, peasants, and other working people and the Kampuchean Revolutionary army."
 One hundred and fifty KPRA seats were allocated for peasant representatives; fifty, for the armed forces; and fifty, for worker and other representatives.
 The legislature was to be popularly elected for a five-year term.
 Its first and only election was held on 20 March 1976.
-"New People" apparently were not allowed to participate.
+The "New People" apparently were not allowed to participate.

 The executive branch of government also was chosen by the KPRA.
 It consisted of a state presidium "responsible for representing the state of Democratic Kampuchea inside and outside the country."
 It served for a five-year term, and its president was head of state.
 Khieu Samphan was the only person to serve in this office, which he assumed after Sihanouk's resignation.
 The judicial system was composed of "people's courts", the judges for which were appointed by the KPRA, as was the executive branch.